 As a leading mergers & acquisitions advisor, a question we get from nearly all business owners we meet is what is my business worth? and what deal structures can I expect for my business?

-Note that this free business valuation calculator is meant to provide a ballpark estimate of business value for business owners.
+Note that this free valuation calculator is meant to provide a ballpark estimate of business value for business owners.
 There are many qualitative risk factors and business differentiators that vary for each business.
-Additionally, a large portion of a business’s value is in the context that it is presented.
+Additionally, a large portion of a companies value is in the context that it is presented.
 Businesses that are sold in professional auction processes will sell for as much as 30% more than those that are not.
 This is especially true if the bidders are strategic buyers.

-Use the Business Valuation Tool
+Use the Business Valuation Calculator

 Is the Valuation Tool Really Free?